euroargodev/argopy/docs/metadata_fetching.rst

 The difference is that with the `load` method, data are stored in memory and not fetched on every call to the `index` attribute.

+The index fetcher has pretty much the same methods than the data fetchers. you can check them all here: :class:`argopy.fetchers.ArgoIndexFetcher`.

 Reference tables
 ----------------